defeat the enemy, strongholds and spiritual warfare

 Number one is a schedule review.
 I try to practice my morning routine every day, and the fundamental element of it is my time with God.
 Only after this time with the Lord will I open up my schedule and review it for the day ahead.

-I remind myself who is dropping off the kids, what meetings I have, the timing of these meetings, who is picking up the kids, what projects and tasks I am focusing on that day.
+I remind myself who is dropping off the kids, what meetings I have, the timing of those meetings, who is picking up the kids, and what projects and tasks I’m focusing on that day.
 After I have reviewed my schedule, I feel set up for success for the day.

-It gets me into the mindset I need for the day.
+It helps me get into the right mindset for the day.
 Do I actually have to put on my makeup or not?
 Do I actually have to get out of my joggers or not?
-I need a minute to get ready, if I have important calls, so I need to know what my day holds!
+I need a minute to get ready, so I need to know what my day holds.
+If I have important calls, I’ll need to know!

 My Business Tip # 2: Time Block